plotly/falcon/README.md

 ## Development

 This app is built with Electron, React, Redux, and Sequelize.
-This was

 Originally forked from [electron-react-boilerplate](https://github.com/chentsulin/electron-react-boilerplate).